eduardocasino/kim-1-programmable-memory-card/tools/README.md

                                     Each memory location is 16 bit wide.
 Bit 11 flags if the location is writable, Bit 0 flags if the location is enabled and Bits 11, 10, 6, 5, 4, 3, 2 and 1 are the data bits in reversed order.
     -i/--input FILE     FILE to read the data from.
-Mandatory for ihex and prg formats.
+Mandatory for ihex, pap and prg formats.
     -d/--data STRING    String to transfer.
-Can include escaped binary chars.
+Can include hex and oct escaped binary chars.
 Either a string or an input file must be specified for bin and raw formats.
-Not valid for ihex or prg.
+Not valid for ihex, pap or prg.
     -e/--enable         Enables the written address block
 ```